cscart/docs/en/user_guide/addons/vendor_debt_payout/index.rst

     :align: center
     :alt: Configure minimum allowed balance and grace period in vendor plans settings

-Decide what to do with debtors
+Decide What to Do with Debtors
 ++++++++++++++++++++++++++++++

 Even without the add-on, the marketplace owner can manually set the status of any vendor to Suspended on the **Vendors** page.
 Products of the suspended vendor (so as the vendor himself) are automatically hidden from the storefront.